-- This individual will give the oral or poster presentation if the submission is accepted.
+- This individual will give the oral or poster presentation, if the abstract is selected.
 The lead author should feel comfortable presenting and answering questions in English.

-A corresponding author must be assigned for each abstract submission.
+A corresponding author must also be assigned for each abstract submission.

 - This individual is often the final author listed in the submission and is the most senior author or research supervisor.

-- This individual will be listed as the corresponding author in the BMC proceedings abstract publication (provided the lead author requests that the abstract be published and signs the appropriate waiver on the day of the conference).
+- This individual will be listed as the corresponding author in the BMC proceedings abstract publication (provided that the lead author requests the abstract publication and signs the appropriate waiver on the day of the conference).

 An abstract submission may contain a maximum of 250 words, including: Introduction, Methods, Results, and Discussion (title and author details not included in word count).

 Title: Titles must be concise, functional, and informative, but need not be dull.
 Use simple language.
-The title of the research work should be clear and contain the necessary information to make classification of the article possible.
+The title should be a brief description of your research work and it should contain the necessary information to make classification of the article possible.
 The title may contain a maximum of 150 characters.

-Authors: For every submission there must be a designated lead author (ie. the individual submitting the abstract and attending the conference), co-authors (ie. all authors that contributed to the work), and corresponding author (ie. your supervisor or most senior author).
+Authors: For every submission, there must be a designated lead author (i.e. the individual submitting the abstract), co-authors (i.e. all authors that contributed to the work), and a corresponding author (i.e. your supervisor or most senior author).
 You must provide all of the following details for EACH author:

 - Full names (first name, last name, middle initial if required);

-- Institutional affiliation (department (ie. Department of medicine), institution (ie. University name), city/town, and country)
+- Institutional affiliation (department (i.e. Department of Surgery), institution (i.e. University name), city/town, and country)

-- If the abstract is being presented on behalf of a study group or is affiliated with an organization that patronizes the investigation, this should appear in a separate Acknowledgements
+If the abstract is being presented on behalf of a study group or is affiliated with an organization that patronizes the investigation, this should appear in a separate Acknowledgements section.

-The abstract must be laid out according to the following subheadings:
+The abstract must be divided into the following subheadings:

 - DO NOT include references, tables, or figures in your abstract submission.